Interview with John Green

 GT: And the very reason Bomber Harris was never given a peerage.

-JG: That’s why though, when he finally come back here, they did do didn’t they, Memorial, they got the shock of their lives the way the people supported it.
+JG: Yeah, and that’s why though, when he finally come back here, they did do didn’t they, Memorial, they got the shock of their lives the way the people supported it.

 GT: The Bomber Command Memorial in the Green Park.
 Now in 2011 and 2012 when New Zealanders went across, you being a British person.